dev-logs/surreal-derive/README.md

 let query_statement = surreal_derive_plus::surreal_quote!("UPDATE #id(&user) SET age = 10");
 ```

-# Customize setting
+# Custom Settings
-We can customize the setting inside cargo.toml
+You can customize settings inside Cargo.toml

-You might need to call `cargo clean` to take effect
+You might need to call `cargo clean` for changes to take effect
 ```cargo.toml
 [package.metadata]
 # Will log the query command at runtime